The Lakewood Plan

 Besides, said many in local government, why should an increasingly urbanized Los Angeles County be run like a collection of rural towns?
 Why shouldn’t cities turn to a regional service provider like the county to give them lower-cost services than they could provide themselves?

 The logic was compelling, and Lakewood wasn’t alone as a contract city for very long.
-By 1960, the principle of municipal contracting had led to more incorporations in Los Angeles County, turning square miles of tract houses into new cities.
+By 1960, the principle of contracting had led to more incorporations in Los Angeles County.
 By 2020, about a quarter of California cities – and not all of them new suburbs – were contracting for all or most of their municipal services under local variants of the Lakewood Plan.

 Contracting even came to cities that had other traditions.
 Long Beach in the 1980s contracted with the Los Angeles County Sheriff’s Department to patrol a portion of the city while the Long Beach Police Department was being reorganized.
 Compton, which had its own police department, began contracting with the Sheriff’s Department as well.